Professional Services Southeast Asia July 2026

 How does Professional Services Southeast Asia compare?

-People in Professional Services Southeast Asia were much more positive than average regarding Action, Feedback & Recognition, and Leadership.
+People in Professional Services Southeast Asia were much more positive than average regarding Equity, Action, and Feedback & Recognition.

-People working in Professional Services Southeast Asia are more engaged than Nonprofit Organization Management Europe, Hungary, Germany (200-500), and Turkey 1000+.
-People working in Professional Services Southeast Asia are less engaged than Information Technology & Services Middle East & Africa, Manufacturing Asia, Finance India, and Latin America (1000-5000).
+People working in Professional Services Southeast Asia are more engaged than Management Consulting United Kingdom, Management Consulting Europe, Information Technology & Services Germany, and Consulting & Staffing United Kingdom.
+People working in Professional Services Southeast Asia are less engaged than Vietnam, Computer Software India, New Tech Latin America, and South Asia 1000+.

-The highest scoring question for Professional Services Southeast Asia had 91% of people agreeing that %[Company]% values diversity (+9% compared to overall) while they were generally most positive about Diversity.
+The highest scoring question for Professional Services Southeast Asia had 92% of people agreeing that they know how their work contributes to the goals of %[Company]% (+3% compared to overall) while they were generally most positive about Work & Life Blend.

-People in Professional Services Southeast Asia were generally least favourable about Equity, and were most negative towards 'I believe that my total compensation is fair, relative to similar roles at %[Company]%' with 24% of people disagreeing (+2% above average).
+People in Professional Services Southeast Asia were generally least favourable about Equity, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 16% of people disagreeing (-7% below average).

 How long do people stay?